brandonmarshal/lsx-demo-theme/logs/week15/logs-week15-day1.md

 ### What have you accomplished today?

 -   Finalised my google maps block is reading the API key and the long and lat custom fields on Area CPT.
+-   Fish-card block in my plugin was not working and not getting correct custom fields.
+I have worked through all the problems and I am happy with the result

 ## Time Logs

 -   1.0 hrs – Finalised google maps integration.
 Tests complete.
 -   2.0 hrs - Working on the other 4 blocks in my plugin.
+-   2.0 hrs - Working on fish-card, now happy with the result

 ---